surf-build/surf/README.md

 Options:
-  -h, --help        Show help                                          [boolean] -s, --server      The Surf server to connect to --dry-run         If set, report the directories we would delete     [boolean] -r, --repo        The repository URL to remove old builds for
+  -h, --help        Show help                                          [boolean] --dry-run         If set, report the directories we would delete     [boolean] -r, --repo        The repository URL to remove old builds for
 ```